Blog postsJune 15, 2016

 Chasing Amazon: Building a Dynamic Warehouse Network White Paper

-In this episode of Logistics 2.0, we discuss our recent white paper: “Chasing Amazon: Building a Dynamic Warehouse Network”.
-You can download the white paper here, watch the video, or read the transcript below!
+In this episode of Logistics 2.0, we discuss our recent white paper: "Chasing Amazon: Building a Dynamic Warehouse Network".
+Watch the video, or read the transcript below.

 After yet another successful quarter, Amazon has proven once again that it continues to redefine the future of logistics.
 We're going to explore what other companies can do to try to keep up, today on Logistics 2.0.

 This week we're excited to publish a brand new white paper that's been a long time in the making.
 We've talked previously about how one-day shipping and two-day shipping is no longer a luxury, but that we as consumers now expect that as a normal part of e-commerce.
 Well, Amazon is primarily responsible for setting our expectations that way.
 Through their massive investment in infrastructure and their application of advanced technologies, they've built the capability to deliver on this consumer promise.

 In previous episodes, we've explored this in quite a bit of depth.
 Through our interactions with companies across the industry, retailers, their wholesalers, and the manufacturers who sell to them, a common question keeps coming up.
 "How can I compete with this massive distribution network that Amazon has built?
 How can I deliver on that consumer expectation of one-day or two-day shipping and do it in a cost effective way?
 Are there things I can do, or should be doing that I'm not doing yet?"
 We started to explore answers to these questions in the white paper.

 Our approach was to take an example e-commerce company, who at the time had one distribution node in their network.
 And we explored what it would take for that company to expand their distribution network, such that 70% of their customers could receive their orders in 2 days.
 And then the next iteration was, what would it take to deliver 90% of orders within 2 days?